Your mindset determines the outcome of your entire life.

 Self-awareness comes from pushing yourself into uncomfortable situations and a willingness to change your life situation.

-Your relationships may also suffer if you lack self-awareness.
+Your relationships may also suffer.
 For instance, a leader who lacks self-awareness has no idea how their actions impact others.
 As a result, they're unable to express empathy and create win-win situations.

 5. It Promotes Negativity